Q1tBV/q1tsim/README.md

 fn main()
 {
-    // The number of times this circuit os evaulated let nr_runs = 8192;
+    // The number of times this circuit is evaluated let nr_runs = 8192;

     // Create a quantum circuit with 3 quantum bits and 3 classical (measurement)